dfinity/examples/rust/basic_bitcoin/README.md

 dfx canister --network=ic call basic_bitcoin get_block_headers "(0: nat32, 11: nat32)"
 ```

-Checking the balance of a Bitcoin address relies on the [bitcoin_get_block_headers](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-bitcoin_block_headers) API.

 ## Conclusion

 In this tutorial, you were able to: